tarinit2000/tt25926_coe332/homework06/README.md

 ### Step 3: Create a service for the Redis database!

 I used the file ```tarinit-test-redis-service.yml``` for Step 3.
-You can use this command to create the pod:
+You can use this command to create the service:
 ```bash
 kubectl apply -f tarinit-test-redis-service.yml
 ```